wesayhowhigh/docs/docs/plugins/php/intro.md

 # PHP Intro

-This area is for genera JUMP Packages for PHP
+This area is for general JUMP Packages for PHP